 - Local hospitals and clinics – some charge as little as $10-20 per shot.
 Check in your local community for more information.

-- Employer – Many companies and employers provide free or discounted flu shots because the cost is much less expensive that the lost productivity of people missing several days for the flu.
+- Employer – Many companies and employers provide free or discounted flu shots because the cost is much less expensive than the lost productivity of people missing several days for the flu.

-- Airports – Some airports now offer flu shots as a way to reach the travelers.
+- Airports – Some airports now offer flu shots as a way to reach travelers.